 Barbra’s nifty website features a navigation bar that follows the user as he or she scrolls down the page, making it easy to locate the sections of the website no matter where the user is on the page.
 The logo (which is captioned with the three principal offerings of the business) and high-quality imagery ensures visitors know exactly what the business is about.

 This simple and attractive website welcomes visitors with its approachable and clean style.
-Informative content is clear and concise, providing visitors with the necessary details of the many services the business has on offer and important contact and location details.
+Informative content is clear and concise, providing visitors with the necessary details of the business’s many services on offer and important contact and location details.

 Mustache Barbershop’s website clearly sets out the products and services and invites users to click on these for more information, keeping the main page free of dense boxes of text.
 A further section offering visitors tips on various styles adds value to the user experience, helping them to decide what the business can help them with.

 Chivalry Grooming Parlour’s website utilises bold colours and classic style branding to grab the attention of visitors.
-A clear navigation panel, along with an emboldened call to action buttons makes the website easy to use and helps to get visitors to convert.
+A clear navigation panel and an emboldened call to action button make the website easy to use and helps to get visitors to convert.

-Along with premium classic imagery, Legends’ website makes use of great video content and music, for a more engaging experience.
+Along with premium classic imagery, Legends’ website uses great video content and music for a more engaging experience.
 Legends has capitalised on their experience working with celebrities by including a photo gallery, lending credibility and status to the business.

-Stan’s Downtown’s website is very simple and easy to use.
+Stan’s Downtown’s website is straightforward and easy to use.
 The landing page sets out all the key information a potential customer will need to know, including services and pricing.
 A style gallery guides visitors through the options available, working to improve the customer experience.

 Scissors & Scotch’s landing page communicates a friendly and welcoming vibe with colloquial language and light-hearted, humorous content.
 Integrated testimonials establish trust with potential customers.
 The page also includes a ‘buzz’ section (showcasing press the business has received), a great way of showing customers the business is respected and reputable.

 Rob’s Chop Shop’s website uses a mixed styling to captivates visitors’ attention.
 A ‘history’ page tells customers the story of the business – a simple yet effective way of seeking to establish a relationship with potential clients.
-The ‘Events’ page serves not only to inform visitors of what’s coming up, but also situates the business amongst the local culture and community.
+The ‘Events’ page serves to inform visitors of what’s coming up and situates the business amongst the local culture and community.
 Finally, online shopping functionality makes it easy for the business to make sales at all times of the day.